huaweicloud/cloudfoundry-deployment/stemcells/openstack-stemcell.rst

-Note: Using the following command to genaric the sha1 value of the stemcell.
+..
+Note:: Using the following command to genaric the sha1 value of the stemcell.

 $sha1sum  bosh-stemcell-3541.10-openstack-kvm-ubuntu-trusty-go_agent.tgz
 55b7f938c3affd0f7c94503209a130be1fce1fe6  bosh-stemcell-3541.10-openstack-kvm-ubuntu-trusty-go_agent.tgz